EnsoBuild/sdk-ts/docs/ShortcutsApi.md

 let feeReceiver: string; //The Ethereum address that will receive the collected fee.
 Required if fee is provided (optional) (default to undefined) let spender: string; //Ethereum address of the spender of the tokenIn (optional) (default to undefined)

-const { status, data } = await apiInstance.nontokenizedControllerRouteNontokenizedShorcutTransaction(
+const { status, data } = await apiInstance.routeNontokenizedShorcutTransaction(
     fromAddress,
     tokenIn,
     positionOut,